-The Company has historically financed its research and development activities as well as operational expenses from equity financings, government grants, a payment from Janssen Biotech, Inc. ("Janssen") and a loan award from the California Institute for Regenerative Medicine ("CIRM").
-Cash resources consisting of cash, cash equivalents and marketable securities as of March 31, 2015 were approximately \$22.4 million, compared to \$8.0 million as of December 31, 2014.
-On January 7, 2014, Capricor received \$12.5 million from Janssen pursuant to the terms of the Collaboration Agreement and Exclusive License Option entered into on December 27, 2013 by and between the Company and Janssen.
+The Company has historically financed its research and development activities as well as operational expenses from equity financings, government grants, a payment from Janssen Biotech, Inc. ("Janssen") pursuant to a Collaboration Agreement with Janssen and a loan award from the California Institute for Regenerative Medicine ("CIRM").

-In January 2015, the Company entered into a Share Purchase Agreement with select investors, pursuant to which the Company issued an aggregate of 2,839,045 shares of its common stock at a price per share of \$3.523 for an aggregate purchase price of approximately \$10,000,000.

-In February 2015, the Company entered into a Share Purchase Agreement with select investors, pursuant to which the Company issued an aggregate of 1,658,822 shares of its common stock at a price per share of \$4.25 for an aggregate purchase price of approximately \$7,050,000.
+Cash, cash equivalents and marketable securities as of March 31, 2016 were approximately \$14.3 million, compared to \$13.6 million as of December 31, 2015.
+In March 2016, the Company entered into a Subscription Agreement with certain investors pursuant to which the Company issued an aggregate of 1,692,151 shares of its common stock at a price per share of \$2.40 for an aggregate purchase price of approximately \$4.1 million.
+Pursuant to the Subscription Agreement, the Company also issued to the investors warrants to purchase up to an aggregate of 846,073 shares of its common stock.
+Each warrant has an exercise price of \$4.50 per share, will initially be exercisable on September 17, 2016, and will expire on March 16, 2019.